A. D. King: Later life

-For the last part of his life, he suffered from alcoholism and depression.

-In 1965, King moved to Louisville, Kentucky, where he became pastor at Zion Baptist Church.
-While there, King continued to fight for civil rights and was successful in a 1968 campaign for an open housing ordinance which is today a component of the Fair Housing Act of 1968.
+For the last part of his life, King suffered from alcoholism and depression.
+In 1965, he moved to Louisville, Kentucky, where he became pastor at Zion Baptist Church.
+While there, King continued to fight for civil rights and was successful in a 1968 campaign for an open housing ordinance, which is today a component of the Fair Housing Act of 1968.
 After his brother's assassination in April 1968, there was speculation that King might become the president of the Southern Christian Leadership Conference (SCLC).
-King, however, made no effort to assume his deceased brother's role, although he did continue to be active in the Poor People's Campaign and in other work on behalf of SCLC.
+However, King made no effort to assume his deceased brother's role, although he did continue to be active in the Poor People's Campaign and in other work on behalf of SCLC.

 After Martin's death, King returned to Ebenezer Baptist Church, where, in September 1968, he was installed as co-pastor.
-He was praised by his father as "an able preacher, a concerned, loving pastor".
+King was praised by his father as "an able preacher, a concerned, loving pastor".

 Death

 On July 21, 1969, nine days before his 39th birthday, King was found dead in the swimming pool at his home.
 The cause of his death was listed as an accidental drowning.
-However, it is likely that the stress of his brother's high-profile activist work and the trauma of his assassination exacerbated A.D.'s heart problems (a rumor disclaimed by his wife Naomi Ruth Barber King), of which there was a family history: three of A.D.'s children later died of heart attacks—Alfred Jr. in 1986, Darlene at age 20 in 1976, and Vernon at age 49 in 2009; his father, Martin Luther King Sr., also died of a heart attack in 1984.
+However, it is likely that the stress of his brother's high-profile activist work and the trauma of his assassination exacerbated King's heart problems (a rumor disclaimed by his wife Naomi Ruth Barber King), of which there was a family history: three of A.D.'s children later died of heart attacks—Alfred Jr. at age 34 in 1986, Darlene at age 20 in 1976, and Vernon at age 49 in 2009; his father, Martin Sr., also died of a heart attack in 1984; his niece, Yolanda King, died of a chronic heart condition at age 51 in 2007.

-His father said in his autobiography, "Alveda had been up the night before, she said, talking with her father and watching a television movie with him.
+King's father said in his autobiography, "Alveda had been up the night before, she said, talking with her father and watching a television movie with him.
 He'd seemed unusually quiet...and not very interested in the film.
 But he had wanted to stay up and Alveda left him sitting in an easy chair, staring at the TV, when she went off to bed...
 I had questions about A.D.'s death and I still have them now.
 He was a good swimmer.
 Why did he drown?
 I don't know – I don't know that we will ever know what happened."
-Naomi King, his widow, said, "There is no doubt in my mind that the system killed my husband.
+King's widow, Naomi, said, "There is no doubt in my mind that the system killed my husband.
 My Boaz was murdered."